Chengdu University of Technology: History

 Chengdu Institute of Geology, the predecessor of Chengdu University of Technology, was founded in 1956, based on the combination of geology-related faculties of Chongqing University, Nanjing University, Northwest University, former Beijing Institute of Geology (China University of Geosciences), former Northeast College of Geology (Jilin University), former Jiaotong University, etc., with the approval of the State Council of the People's Republic of China.

 In 1993, Chengdu Institute of Geology renamed to Chengdu Institute of Technology.
 Chengdu Institute of Technology (Chengdu Institute of Geology) was a key university under the administration of the Ministry of Land and Resources of China (now the Ministry of Natural Resources of China).

 In 2001, Chengdu Institute of Technology renamed to Chengdu University of Technology (CDUT).
 It is a state key university jointly-administered by the Ministry of Education of China, the Ministry of Natural Resources of China, and the Provincial Government of Sichuan.
-CDUT is included in the Chinese national Double First-Class Construction and approved as a Double First Class University.
+CDUT is included in the Chinese national Double First-Class Initiative and approved as a Double First Class University.